koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_34_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-More top-down: Collaborative approaches in the extended companies context –
+# More top-down: Collaborative approaches in
+the extended companies context –
 • From the limited world of the single company to the exchange of planning data „up“